-Deloitte & Touche LLP audited the financial statements and related internal control over financial reporting of the Company as of and for the year ended December 31, 2020.
-The Board of Directors, upon recommendation of the Audit Committee, desires to continue the services of Deloitte & Touche LLP as of and for the current year ending December 31, 2021.
-Accordingly, the Board of Directors will recommend at the Meeting that the stockholders ratify the appointment by Board of Directors of the firm of Deloitte & Touche LLP to audit the financial statements and related internal control over financial reporting of the Company as of and for the current year ending December 31, 2021.
+Deloitte & Touche LLP audited the financial statements and related internal control over financial reporting of the Company as of and for the year ended December 31, 2021.
+The Board of Directors, upon recommendation of the Audit Committee, desires to continue the services of Deloitte & Touche LLP as of and for the current year ending December 31, 2022.
+Accordingly, the Board of Directors will recommend at the Meeting that the stockholders ratify the appointment by Board of Directors of the firm of Deloitte & Touche LLP to audit the financial statements and related internal control over financial reporting of the Company as of and for the current year ending December 31, 2022.
 Representatives of that firm are expected to be available at the Meeting, shall have the opportunity to make a statement if they desire to do so, and are expected to be available to respond to appropriate questions.
-Although ratification by stockholders is not required by our Amended and Restated Bylaws, our Charter of the Audit Committee or applicable law, and is not a binding proposal, the Audit Committee has determined that requesting ratification by stockholders of its selection of Deloitte & Touche LLP as our independent registered public accounting firm is a matter of good corporate practice.
+Although ratification by stockholders in trequising ratification by stockholders of its selection of Deloitte & Touche LLP as or applicable law, and is not a binding proposal, the Audit Committee has determined that requesting ratification by stockholders of its selection of Deloitte & Touche LLP as or independent registered public accounting firm is a matter of good corporate practice.
 In the event the stockholders do not ratify the appointment of Deloitte & Touche LLP, the appointment will be reconsidered by the Audit Committee and the Board of Directors.

-THE BOARD OF DIRECTORS RECOMMENDS YOU VOTE FOR RATIFICATION OF THE APPOINTMENT OFDELOITTE & TOUCHE LLP AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING DECEMBER 31, 2021.
+THE BOARD OF DIRECTORS RECOMMENDS YOU VOTE FOR RATIFICATION OF THE APPOINTMENT OF DELOITTE & TOUCHE LLP AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE FISCAL YEAR ENDING DECEMBER 31, 2022.